stwarog/logger/readme.md

 Few implementations of commonly used Loggers in our system, compatible with [PSR-3](https://www.php-fig.org/psr/psr-3/).

+Well documented details are attached in PSR documents.

 Most of the implementations depends on Monolog.

 ## General